Security Testing Guide

 • Analyzing detected vulnerabilities.

-• Reporting on the findings and recommendations on enhancing application security.
+• Reporting on the findings and recommendations on enhancing the protection of the application.

-• Compliance testing.
+• Compliance assessment.
 Duration: up to 10 weeks.

-• Running vulnerability scanners, reviewing application source code using penetration testing techniques to find security flaws in software and IT infrastructure.
+• Running vulnerability scanners, reviewing application source code, and using pentesting techniques to find software security flaws.

-• Defining deviations from industry regulatory standards and advising on their mitigation.
+• Defining deviations from regulatory standards and advising on their mitigation.

 • Report on Compliance and/or Attestation of Compliance.